 • Logistics

-The impact of COVID-19 on clinical trials
+The Impact of COVID-19 on Clinical Trials

 Historically, public awareness of clinical trials has always been low.
 During the webinar, Kate estimated that only about one in 10 people know what a clinical trial is and what it involves.